AlibabaCloudDocs/cdn/intl.en-US/Pricing/Billing method/Billing of basic services.md

 ## Considerations

 The amount of data transfer that is actually billed is higher than the amount of data transfer recorded in logs.
 The amount of data transfer recorded in CDN logs equals the amount of data transfer captured at the application layer.
-However, an extra amount of data is consumed to transmit the additional bytes inserted to TCP or IP packet headers and to retransmit TCP packets.
+However, an extra amount of data is consumed to transmit the additional bytes inserted into TCP or IP packet headers and to retransmit TCP packets.
 Therefore, the actual amount of data transfer is higher than the amount of data transfer captured at the application layer.
 For more information, see [Why is the actual billed network traffic different from the network traffic reported by the logging feature?]()